-If we so indicate in the prospectus supplement, we may authorize agents, underwriters or dealers to solicit offers from selected types of institutions to purchase the common units from us at the public offering price under delayed delivery contracts or forward contracts providing for payment or delivery on a specified date in the future at prices determined as described in the prospectus supplement.
+If we so indicate in the prospectus supplement, the selling unitholder may authorize agents, underwriters or dealers to solicit offers from selected types of institutions to purchase the common units from the selling unitholder at the public offering price under delayed delivery contracts or forward contracts providing for payment or delivery on a specified date in the future at prices determined as described in the prospectus supplement.
 The contracts would be subject only to those conditions described in the prospectus supplement.
 The prospectus supplement will describe the commission payable for solicitation of such contracts.